telerik/kendo-ui-core/docs/framework/mvvm/bindings/source.md

         <li>Juice</li>
     </ul>

-## Source binding to non-array value
+## Source Binding to Non-Array Values

 The `source` binding also supports non-array values.
-In this case the specified template will be applied using the value of the View-Model field and the output will be set as the HTML contents of the target element.
+In this case the specified template is applied by using the value of the View-Model field and the output is set as the HTML contents of the target element.
 The context inside the template will be the value of the View-Model field.

+###### Example

     <div data-template="div-template" data-bind="source: person">
         <script id="div-template" type="text/x-kendo-template">